BastianBlokland/hellotriangle-dotnet/README.md

 - Install dotnet-core 2.1 sdk (https://www.microsoft.com/net/download)
 - Install the vulkan sdk (https://vulkan.lunarg.com/sdk/home)
-    Mac-note: you need to set some environment variables: (the getting started guide in the sdk contains more info) -Add 'vulkansdk/macOS/bin' to the PATH environment variable (used for things like the 'glslangValidator') -Set 'vulkansdk/macOS/lib' to the variable: 'DYLD_LIBRARY_PATH' (used by the vulkan-loader) -Set 'vulkansdk/macOS/etc/vulkan/explicit_layer.d' to the variable: 'VK_LAYER_PATH' (used by the vulkan-loader) -Set 'vulkansdk/macOS/etc/vulkan/icd.d/MoltenVK_icd.json' to the variable: 'VK_ICD_FILENAMES' (used by the vulkan-loader)
+    Mac-note: you need to set some environment variables: (the getting started guide in the sdk contains more info) -Add 'vulkansdk/macOS/bin' to the PATH environment variable (used for things like the 'glslc' compiler) -Set 'vulkansdk/macOS/lib' to the variable: 'DYLD_LIBRARY_PATH' (used by the vulkan-loader) -Set 'vulkansdk/macOS/etc/vulkan/explicit_layer.d' to the variable: 'VK_LAYER_PATH' (used by the vulkan-loader) -Set 'vulkansdk/macOS/etc/vulkan/icd.d/MoltenVK_icd.json' to the variable: 'VK_ICD_FILENAMES' (used by the vulkan-loader)